 - Lift up your heads, O you gates!
 Lift up, you everlasting doors!
 And the King of glory shall come in.
 Who is this King of glory?
 The Lord of hosts, He is the King of glory.
 Selah Psalm 24:9-10 (NKJV)

 Interesting Facts About Cyprus

-In September 2008, the leaders of the two communities began discussions under UN auspices aimed at reuniting the divided island.
-The talks are ongoing.
-The entire island entered the EU on 1 May 2004, although the EU acquis – the body of common rights and obligations – applies only to the areas under the internationally recognized government, and is suspended in the areas administered by Turkish Cypriots.
-However, individual Turkish Cypriots able to document their eligibility for Republic of Cyprus citizenship legally enjoy the same rights accorded to other citizens of European Union states.
+An UN-mediated agreement, the Annan Plan, failed to win approval by both communities in 2004.
+In February 2014, after a hiatus of nearly two years, the leaders of the two communities resumed formal discussions under UN auspices aimed at reuniting the divided island.
+The most recent round of negotiations to reunify the island were suspended in July 2017 after failure to achieve a breakthrough.
+The entire island entered the EU on 1 May 2004, although the EU acquis – the body of common rights and obligations – applies only to the areas under the internationally recognized government, and is suspended in the “TRNC.”
+However, individual Turkish Cypriots able to document their eligibility for Republic of Cyprus citizenship legally enjoy the same rights accorded to other citizens of EU states.

 Languages: Greek (official), Turkish (official), English